-All members of the University community who participate in proceedings before the University-Wide Committee on Sexual Misconduct (UWC) should understand the University’s expectations regarding the confidentiality of UWC proceedings.
+All members of the University community who are involved in a matter before the UWC should understand their obligations regarding the confidentiality of UWC proceedings and documents.

 Finally, breaching the expectation of confidentiality may have legal implications.
 The circumstances surrounding allegations of sexual misconduct are often sharply disputed and have the potential to affect the reputations of the persons involved.
-The University believes that statements made in good faith as part of UWC proceedings are legally protected and could not be used as the basis for a defamation lawsuit.
-Statements made outside of UWC proceedings lack that protection and could lead to a legal claim by a person who believes that the statements are false, that they identify him or her to others (even if the person’s name is not mentioned), and that they have harmed his or her reputation.
+The University believes that statements made in good faith as part of UWC proceedings are legally protected.
+Statements made outside of UWC proceedings may lack that protection and could lead to a legal claim against the person who makes them.

 If you have any questions regarding your responsibility to preserve the confidentiality of UWC proceedings, please contact UWC Chair David Post at email@example.com or Secretary Aley Menon at firstname.lastname@example.org.